enmeshed-analytics/duckdb-postgis/README.md

 # Rust lib for GridWalk Backend

-This DuckDB library serves as a data transformation layer in the Gridwalk architecture.
+This Rust library used DuckDB and serves as a data transformation layer in the Gridwalk architecture.

 ## Current v0.1.0 release notes